 After founding the business one year ago, the team is now ready to make its work better known to the industry, start focusing their attention on specific health areas, and start looking for partners across the food, nutraceuticals and pharma spaces.

 Joe Schmidt, Chief Business Officer and an experienced entrepreneur and life science executive, explains that the team wants to create their own products, as well as work with other companies to improve the efficacy of theirs.
-Creating customized probiotic/prebiotic solutions, synbiotics, is one example.

 “Cultural and lifestyle differences drive a wide variation of diets in humans.
 Because the probiotics we consume are forced to feed on what we eat, such diversity can negatively impact the consistency of benefit from probiotic solutions.

-“We think we can bring, not only stand-alone prebiotic products to support healthy balance, but also make other parties’ probiotics better by pairing it with one of our diverse structures to selectively improve the respective probiotic’s colonization and metabolic output.”
+“We think we can bring, not only stand-alone prebiotic products to support healthy balance, but also make other parties’ probiotics better by pairing it with one of our diverse structures to selectively improve the respective probiotic’s colonisation and metabolic output.”

 Food and drink

 Speaking about potential applications for the food and drink market, Amicucci explains that they also see an opportunities to increase the nutritional value of plant “milks” by applying their technology to break down the high fibre by-products and creating a value-added soluble fibre solutions that can be added back into the product.

 “This could potentially increase the fibre in these products, as well as reduce the need for added sugars and gums, so it will also create a ‘cleaner’ label.”